-The Family Violence Unit is responsible for prosecuting crimes against children, including physical and/or sexual abuse, whether by a family member, stranger, or other person.
-The team of prosecutors, advocates and investigators realizes that working with child victims and their families requires a special understanding of children and assistance in dealing with the criminal justice system.
+The Denver District Attorney’s Family Violence Unit is responsible for prosecuting felony crimes against children, including physical and/or sexual abuse, whether by a family member, stranger, or someone known to the child.

 You don't need to be certain of abuse to make a report.
 Reporting it will allow professionals who are trained in the field to investigate and find out what is really happening.
 State law requires those who suspect a child is abused or neglected to report it.

 Children are often unintended victims in cases of domestic violence.
 It is important for children to know that the violence is not their fault.
 They also need to know that they are not alone.

 There are community resources available to assist children who have been a victim of physical or sexual abuse.
 For additional information and/or counseling here are some of those resources: